nicolaspanel/numjs/README.md

 ### Printing arrays

-When you print an array, __Num4JS__ displays it in a similar way to nested lists, but with the following layout:
+When you print an array, __NumJs__ displays it in a similar way to nested lists, but with the following layout:
  - the last axis is printed from left to right,
  - the second-to-last is printed from top to bottom,
  - the rest are also printed from top to bottom, with each slice separated from the next by an empty line.